stefanrueger/urboot/README.md

 ```

 **Pre-compiled bootloaders.** If compiling bootloaders is not feasible, feel free to try out one of
-the 27,748 *different* pre-compiled bootloaders in the directory tree
+the 27,736 *different* pre-compiled bootloaders in the directory tree
 [`bootloaders`](https://github.com/stefanrueger/urboot/tree/main/bootloaders/).
 The tree
-contains actually 84,033 .hex files, but they are somewhat redundant because a bootloader on
+contains actually 84,227 hex files, but they are somewhat redundant because a bootloader on
 115,200 baud for 16 MHz is *exactly* the same as a bootloader on 57,600 baud for 8 MHz.

 **How to select a bootloader.** It is tempting to go for the most feature-rich bootloader that